American Airlines Flight 77: Calls

-At 09:16, Barbara Olson made a call to her husband Ted, quietly explaining that the plane had been hijacked and that those responsible were armed with knives and box cutters.
-She revealed that everyone, including the pilots, had been moved to the back of the cabin and that the call was being made without the knowledge of the hostage takers.
+At 09:15:34, Barbara Olson made a call to her husband Ted, quietly explaining that the plane had been hijacked and that those responsible were armed with knives and box cutters.
+She revealed that her call was being made without the knowledge of the hijackers.
 The connection dropped a minute into the conversation.
 Theodore Olson contacted the command center at the Department of Justice, and tried unsuccessfully to contact Attorney General John Ashcroft.
-Barbara Olson called again five minutes later, informing her husband of the announcement Hanjour―"the pilot"―made over the loudspeaker, and asked him, "What do I tell the pilot to do?"
-Inquired of her whereabouts, Barbara replied saying that they were flying low over a residential area.
+Barbara Olson called again five minutes later, informing her husband of the announcement Hanjour – "the pilot" – made over the loudspeaker, and asked him, "What do I tell the pilot to do?"

+Inquired about her whereabouts, Barbara replied saying that they were flying low over a residential area.
 In the background, Ted overheard another passenger mentioning that the plane was flying northeast.
 He then made his wife aware of the suicide attacks on the World Trade Center, causing her to go quiet; Ted wondered if this meant she had been shocked into silence.
-After expressing their feelings and reassuring one another, the call cut off for the last time, at 9:26 a.m.
+After expressing their feelings and reassuring one another, the call cut off for the last time, at 09:26.

 Crash

 Security camera footage of Flight 77 hitting the Pentagon.
-Impact is at 01:27.
+Impact is at timestamp 01:27.

 "The speed, the maneuverability, the way that he turned, we all thought in the radar room, all of us experienced air traffic controllers, that that was a military plane.
 You don't fly a 757 in that manner.
 It's unsafe."